rehmatworks/stisla-laravel/README.md

 composer update
 ```

-Rename .env.example to .env, update the environmental variables and set an app key:
+Copy and rename .env.example to .env, update the environmental variables and set an app key:
 ```shell
 php artisan key:generate
 ```